KonstantinosGalanis/CompressedTrie/README.md

 # CompressedTrie

-This is a program writeen in java that implements a dictionary of the English language through a [compressed Trie](https://www.cs.usfca.edu/~galles/visualization/RadixTree.html) based (radix) on the English alphabet (a-z).
+This is a program written in java that implements a dictionary of the English language through a [compressed Trie](https://www.cs.usfca.edu/~galles/visualization/RadixTree.html) based (radix) on the English alphabet (a-z).
 Compressed is any Trie whose nodes that are not terminals and have only one child are joined to their child.
 Joined nodes represent a string instead of a single character.

 # Features